My name is Young.

 To Default-Americans and the industrial DisColorAsian complex, Asia is considered a four-letter-word unfit to print, unworthy of being spoken.
 The language of Default-Americans fail to describe the trauma, pain, and grief of Asian communities because the language of Default-Americans is designed to systemically make Asians invisible, to hide Asian trauma, to hide Asian resilience, to hide Asian humanity.
 Default-Americans stigmatize the elderly, while Asians respect Elders.
 Default-Americans prefer individual servings, while Asians prefer family style.
 Default-Americans are obsessed with the word “self,” while Asians lean more toward Us-ness, We-ness, Our-ness.
 The language of Default-Americans is inadequate in describing the Asian experience in America.
-Trying Default-American paradigms to describe Asian bodymind experience, is like trying to use words of limited meaning to describe feelings of infinite meaning.
+Trying to use Default-American paradigms to describe Asian bodymind experiences is like trying to use words of limited meaning to describe feelings of infinite meaning.
 The Default-American language is not built for the Asian bodymind.
 What Asian people need is their own language, their own words, their own framework to express their own grief and pain, and to better define and share their unique lived experiences as Asians in America, a language that belongs uniquely to Asians to describe Asian humanity.

 My hope in sharing my own experiences with DisColorAsian is for Asian artists, writers, filmmakers, scholars, teachers, storytellers, and entrepreneurs — the modern 무 of this generation — to help Asian people explore and find their own ocean of meaning and context to what they are feeling with languages and concepts unique to the Asian experience, and unique to Asian expression.
 What Asians are experiencing is not just xenophobia and discrimination, it’s Asiaphobia and DiscriminAsian.
 What Asians are witnessing is not just cultural appropriation, it’s AppropriAsian.
 What Asian women are experiencing is not just misogyny, it’s MisogynAsian.
 What Asians are experiencing is not just racialized trauma, it’s TraumatizAsian.
 What Asian people are feeling is not just anger, grief, confusion, aloneness, vicarious trauma, and pain, it’s DisColorAsian.